-Individuals can request that an organization limits the way it uses their personal data.
-To put it plain and simple, the organization is not obligated to delete the data, however, they have to refrain from processing it.
+Individuals can request that an organization limits the way it uses its personal data.
+The organization is not automatically obligated to delete the data.
+However, they have to refrain from processing it in certain situations:

 Once the data is restricted organization is not allowed to process it unless they have the individual’s consent, they need it for legal claims or to protect the rights of other individuals.